ainazHjm/VenetoItaly/README.md

 #### Run
 To create the dist dataset, simply run find_dist_features.py with the arguments specified in the arguments section.
 The code uses a lot of memory if the distances are big.
 The current code only contains masks for 30, 100, and 300 pixels (x10 meters).
 If your memory is below 32G, only run it with `--dist 30`.

+### Extra Links:
+Further documentation on how to use hdf5 with python: http://docs.h5py.org/en/stable/

 ## LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-nc-sa/3.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/3.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License</a>.